bsstahl/CognitiveInheritance/Posts/the-critical-c-s-of-microservices-6of6-coalescence.md

 #### Goals of the Conversation

-Development teams should have conversations around **Coalescence** that are primarily focused around brining critical information about the operation of our systems together for easy acess.
+Development teams should have conversations around **Coalescence** that are primarily focused around brining critical information about the operation of our systems together for easy access.
 These conversations should include answering questions like:

 * What is our mechanism for deployment and system verification?
   * How will we identify, as quickly as possible, when a deployment has had a negative impact on our system?